fmasic/Programming-languages/README.md

 - [Usage](#usage)

 ## Introduction
 This project uses C#, JavaScript, and Python, and implements a sudoku game in each language.
-There is 9x9 grid, user input, error checker and solver in each version.
+There is 9x9 grid, consisting of 3x3 subgrids that consist of digits 1 to 9 entered by the user,  an error checker and solver in each version.
 Every implementation utilizes similar logic and presentes similar output.

 ## Features
 - **Puzzle Generation**: Every run provides a brand-new Sudoku problem that can be solved.